 Selecting an Attorney and engaging in the civil litigation process may be one of the most personal and important decision an injured person must make.
-Mr. Lyon left a large corporate law firm to create a small law practice where he can offer his clients personal representation with access to large resources.
-Mr. Lyon is a highly-rated, nationally recognized, and experienced Ohio Product Liability and catastrophic injury attorney, and he is accessible to his clients.
-While there is necessary and capable support staff, Mr. Lyon will personally handle your case as the attorney.
-Please call to discuss FAQs or your case directly with Mr. Lyon.
-You can then decide if he is the right attorney for you and your family.
+The Lyon Firm’s lead attorney, Joe Lyon, left a large corporate law firm to create a small law practice where he could offer his clients personal representation with access to large resources.
+The Lyon Firm is a highly-rated, nationally recognized, and experienced Ohio Product Liability and catastrophic injury attorney, and he is accessible to his clients.
+Call us any time, we are prepared to discuss your potential case and answer any additional questions you may have.

 Yes.
 The phone call or home visit is free regardless of whether the case is ultimately accepted.
 Reach us at 800.513.2403 with FAQs and common concerns.

 Yes.
 The fee is based upon a percentage that is only recovered in the event the case is successful.
 If the case is successful, the legal fees are an agreed upon percentage of the total recovery.
 If the case is not successful, the client is not charged a legal fee for the work.
 The Lyon Firm accepts most cases on contingency fees.
 Hourly rates are also available and are offered.
 Watch Attorney Joseph Lyon Explain Contingency Fees